cloudbees/jenkins-scalability-lab/README.md

 # Manual configuration (currently being automated)

 ## To trigger load
-1. Go to "Manage Jenkins" -> "Configure Jenkins", and under "Random Job Builder" set rate > 0
+1. Go to "Manage Jenkins" -> "Configure Jenkins", and under Load Generators, add some and save.
+Then clock the "Load Generators" link on the left sidebar and set global autostart to true (click the top button) and activate the generator(s) you want.
+Jobs will start

 # Troubleshooting
 * **Problem:** Basic issues i.e. something broke